CMA1606/CorriePractice/app/classes/readme.txt

 This module/folder holds all the classes that support the app.
 Currently this is where all the database and webforms are defiined.
-When you instantiate these classes you get an object that .that you can then manipulate with your code.
+When you instantiate these classes you get an object that you can then manipulate with your code.

 Forms:
 Forms are created by creating an object like this.: